 Net zero emissions by 2050

-Roadmap towards decarbonization
+Path towards decarbonization

 * Our metric refers to the use of products obtained from our primary energy production.
 It is a rational approach to establish a common sectoral framework for all O&G companies along their value chain, without double counting emissions and focused on the progression of the primary energy mix as the key driver of the energy transition towards zero net emissions.